 Back in 1997 vom Saal published a rodent study that claimed two different extremely low doses of BPA given pregnant females caused prostate enlargement in offspring.
 It got tremendous attention because voluminous studies at much higher doses showed no ill effects from BPA and the best-known tenet of toxicology is "the dose makes the poison."
 Anything is poisonous at a high enough level, but nothing at a low enough level.
 Vom Saal's findings stood that rule on its head, as if the least exposure to sugar caused the most cavities.

 But vom Saal's test groups comprised a pathetic seven mice apiece.
-Subsequent
+Subsequent studies! duplicating his techniques yet using many times more mice found no prostate enlargement; none had to pee in the middle of the night.

 Health agencies including the FDA, that of the European Union, Germany specifically, and Japan, have refused to rein in use of the chemical.
 The website of Germany’s version of the FDA said a review "of all the studies, in particular those studies in the low dose range of bisphenol A [concluded] the presence of BPA in polycarbonate bottles poses no health risk to babies and infants during normal use."
 (Emphasis added.)